spree-contrib/spree_drop_ship/README.md

 Todo
 ----

+- suppliers should be able to manage option types and values (unsure about whether to scope to supplier or not, but thats probably best solution for everyone)
 - Stock Items should automatically be set to backorderable false if the variant doesnt belong to the stock locations supplier.
 - Must allow suppliers to edit their stock location addresses & require it.
 - Return Authorization UI
 - Better documentation
 - Determine how best to handle single product having multiple suppliers.
 Needs to move supplier association to variant level.
+- related products should only allow suppliers own products to be related

 Contributing
 ------------